-If you’ve been enjoying watching all the cycling so far from Tokyo, it’s time to learn all about the Time Trial.
+If you’ve been enjoying watching all the cycling so far from the Commonwealth Games in Birmingham, it’s time to learn all about the Time Trial.
 This exciting bike race is all about the rider against the clock.

 cycling Time Trial – a kids guide

 A Time Trial is a bicycle race where the riders each set off on their own, usually a minute apart, and they must race against the clock.

 How do you win a time trial race?